 ‘The best part about being a dad for the first time is getting to come home to my wife and boy at the end of the day and having a nice home-cooked meal together.
 I would do anything for them.
 We do everything together and I only let a couple of other people look after him.
 Sometimes he goes to child care for two or three hours while Donna and I go shopping.
 He eats everything we eat – if we eat cereal, he eats some, and if we have vegies and sausage, he wants some too.
 Then we give him a bath and a bottle of milk and put him to bed at the same time every night.
 He never goes hungry, he always eats everything and always has everything he needs.’

-- About 3% of the population are thought to have an intellectual disability.
+- About 3% of the population are thought to have learning difficulties.

-- People with an intellectual disability can have a lot more difficulty than others in understanding ideas, solving problems, concentrating, remembering and learning new things.
+- People with learning difficulties can have a lot more difficulty than others in understanding ideas, solving problems, concentrating, remembering and learning new things.

-- Intellectual disability can result from damage to the brain before or after birth, through either genetic causes or by external (environmental) factors.
+- Intellectual disability can result from damage to the brain before or after birth, because of either genetic causes or environmental factors.

-People with an intellectual disability can be good parents.
+People with learning difficulties can be good parents.

-One of the biggest challenges people with a learning disability face is simply battling the view that they can’t make good parents.
-For a long time it’s been assumed that parents with an intellectual disability are unable to fulfil the duties of a parent and are likely to neglect or abuse their children.
-But research has shown that having an intellectual disability doesn’t lead to being a bad parent – and it doesn’t necessarily lead to neglect and abuse.
+One of the biggest challenges people with learning difficulties face is simply battling the view that they can’t make good parents.
+For a long time it’s been assumed that parents with learning difficulties can’t fulfil the duties of a parent and are likely to neglect or abuse their children.
+But research has shown that having learning difficulties doesn’t lead to being a bad parent – and it doesn’t necessarily lead to neglect and abuse.

-- high stress, being poorly treated throughout life, depression, poor self-esteem
+- high stress, poor treatment throughout life, depression and poor self-esteem

 - poor physical health